odil-T/Land-Cover-Classification/README.md

 # Land-Cover-Classification

-This project is currenty in progress.
+This repository contains the files necessary to run inference and training of models to perform panoptic segmentation of satellite images for land cover classification.

-The idea of the project is to perform panoptic segmentation on satellite images to perform land cover classification.
-The land cover can be classified with a semantic segmentation model.
-The instance segmentation of trees and buildings can be performed by a separate model.
-The resulting outputs can be overlayed for the final output.
+The panoptic segmentation is performed by using semantic and instance segmentation models.
+The semantic segmentation model first performs segmentation on the image to predict the masks of different classes on the image.
+Thereafter, the instance segmentation model predicts instance masks of the `building` class and overlays them on the semantic mask.

 The `semantic-segmentation` directory contains the files to train and infer the semantic segmentation model.